aurimas13/aurimas13/README.md

 I actively contribute to several projects like [Machine-Learning-Goodness](https://github.com/aurimas13/Machine-Learning-Goodness), [AI Course](https://github.com/aurimas13/CodeAcademy-AI-Course), and [Solutions-To_Problems](https://github.com/aurimas13/Solutions-To-Problems).
 I believe in learning by doing, and my hands-on experience with a multitude of projects is a testament to my passion for technology.

 Apart from my technical expertise, I'm also an avid reader and a public speaking enthusiast.
-I'm a proud member of the Python Software Foundation, Artificial Intelligence Association of Lithuania, Association for the Advancement of Artificial Intelligence (AAAI), and IEEE Computer Society.
+I'm a member of several computing and philantropic organisations.

 Feel free to explore my work, connect with me on [LinkedIn](https://www.linkedin.com/in/aurimasnausedas/), or follow me on [Twitter]() for interesting updates and conversations.
 I'm always open to collaborations and opportunities to work together on exciting projects!

 Together, let's build a future where technology and innovation drive the world towards greater heights. 🚀

-- ⚡ See my additional profile [here](https://www.linkedin.com/in/aurimasnausedas/) where you can find **an interesting introduction story**.
+- ⚡ Check out my additional profile [here](https://www.linkedin.com/in/aurimasnausedas/) to find **an engaging introduction story**.
-- 📫 **If you came here by liking what I post in social media - follow me there**!
-Details are below the section of **Get In Touch**!
+- 📫 **If you're here because you enjoy my social media posts, follow me there**!
+Details can be found in the **Get In Touch** section below!
 - 👯 I am a proud member of [Python Software Foundation](https://www.python.org/psf/), [Artificial Intelligence Association of Lithuania](https://lithuania.ai/), [Association for the Advancement of Artificial Intelligence (AAAI)](https://www.aaai.org/) & [IEEE Computer Society](https://www.computer.org/).
-- 💬 Ask me about **Python** as its  proficiency builds on working with [Machine-Learning-Goodness](https://github.com/aurimas13/Machine-Learning-Goodness), [AI Course](https://github.com/aurimas13/CodeAcademy-AI-Course), these [Python Solutions](https://github.com/aurimas13/Solutions-To-Problems), daily [LeetCode Solutions](https://leetcode.com/aurimas13/), [Complete Python Developer](https://www.udemy.com/certificate/UC-c3951e1b-dd47-4c1c-9d3f-f153744dd337/) course, having finished [Learn Python The Hard Way](https://github.com/aurimas13/Python-solutions) book, having recently done [[Road-App](https://github.com/aurimas13/Road-App), [Time Tracker](https://github.com/aurimas13/Time-Tracker), [Birthday Reminder](https://github.com/aurimas13/BirthdayReminderApp), [Communication of Services](https://github.com/aurimas13/Communication-of-Services), [Calculator](https://github.com/aurimas13/Calculator-program) and [Web Scraper](https://github.com/aurimas13/Web-Scraper) projects as well as having worked with **Python** since 2013.
+- 💬 Feel free to ask me about **Python**.
+My proficiency is built on experience with[Machine-Learning-Goodness](https://github.com/aurimas13/Machine-Learning-Goodness), [AI Course](https://github.com/aurimas13/CodeAcademy-AI-Course), these [Python Solutions](https://github.com/aurimas13/Solutions-To-Problems), daily [LeetCode Solutions](https://leetcode.com/aurimas13/), [Complete Python Developer](https://www.udemy.com/certificate/UC-c3951e1b-dd47-4c1c-9d3f-f153744dd337/) course, having finished [Learn Python The Hard Way](https://github.com/aurimas13/Python-solutions) book, and various projects such as [Road-App](https://github.com/aurimas13/Road-App), [Time Tracker](https://github.com/aurimas13/Time-Tracker), [Birthday Reminder](https://github.com/aurimas13/BirthdayReminderApp), [Communication of Services](https://github.com/aurimas13/Communication-of-Services), [Calculator](https://github.com/aurimas13/Calculator-program) and [Web Scraper](https://github.com/aurimas13/Web-Scraper).
+I have been working with **Python** since 2013.
-- 💬 You may also question me about [Web Development](https://www.udemy.com/certificate/UC-973ac520-05cd-4573-bc68-47b81bee611f/) as its expertise builds on having finished several other courses ([Django](https://www.udemy.com/certificate/UC-4c6d7d87-39e7-4152-ad6b-74a154a1a34e/), [GCS with Python](https://www.udemy.com/course/develop-a-social-web-party-application-with-python/learn/lecture/9426334#overview), [Spring Boot - Angular](https://www.udemy.com/certificate/UC-c396ed1a-9763-47c7-8322-af7e8ab7d3f6/)) and written programs that can be accessed [here](https://github.com/aurimas13/Web-programs).
+- 💬 You can also ask me about [Web Development](https://www.udemy.com/certificate/UC-973ac520-05cd-4573-bc68-47b81bee611f/), as my expertise is built on completing several courses ([Django](https://www.udemy.com/certificate/UC-4c6d7d87-39e7-4152-ad6b-74a154a1a34e/), [GCS with Python](https://www.udemy.com/course/develop-a-social-web-party-application-with-python/learn/lecture/9426334#overview), [Spring Boot - Angular](https://www.udemy.com/certificate/UC-c396ed1a-9763-47c7-8322-af7e8ab7d3f6/)) and developing programs found [here](https://github.com/aurimas13/Web-programs).
-- 👯 I am open to hearing about collaborations from fellow developers or ML engineers to hone **Machine Learning** skills, work with **AI** or **AGI** projects, **Flask** or **SQL**, create **Python** based technologies through expanding **Development** arsenal as well as other invitations to join you to utilize **Python**.
+- 👯 I'm open to collaboration opportunities with fellow developers or ML engineers to sharpen my **Machine Learning** skills, work on **AI** or **AGI** projects, **Flask** or more **SQL**, create **Java** and **Python-based** technologies by broadening my **Development** arsenal, and other invitations to utilize **Java** and **Python**.
-- 🌱 To recapitulate: I know **Python** well, am honing **Machine Learning** *advanced skills* and expanding **Python** *knowledge* further.
+- 🌱 In summary: I am proficient in **Python**, continually advancing my **Machine Learning** skills with **Java**, and further expanding my **Python** *knowledge*.

 ### Work Experience